department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Vet Center: Capitalize "Center."

 Veteran: On VA.gov, capitalize even when used as a common noun.
 When possible, you can avoid this awkward style by recasting sentences into a more conversational tone and speaking directly with Veterans, rather than referring to them in the third person.
--	**Okay:** Learn about services and benefits that we offer to Veterans and their families.
+-	**OK:** Learn about services and benefits that we offer to Veterans and their families.
 -	**Better:** Learn about VA services and benefits that you and your family may be eligible for.

 Veteran Health Identification Card (VHIC).
 Note that "Veteran" is singular.
 See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

-Veterans Affairs: Note there's no apostrophe on Veterans.
+Veterans Affairs: Note there's no apostrophe in Veterans.
 See the entries "VA" and "Department of Veterans Affairs."

 Veterans Benefits Administration (VBA).
 Note that "Benefits" is plural.
 See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

 Veterans cemetery: "Veterans" does not take an apostrophe, and "cemetery" is lowercase except when part of the official name of a cemetery.
 -	**Like this:** Family members may be eligible if they're buried in a Veterans cemetery.
-- **Or when used in a proper noun:** The Hawaii State Veterans Cemetery is located in Kaneohe, HI.
+- **Or when used in a proper noun:** The Hawaii State Veterans Cemetery is located in Kaneohe, Hawaii.

 Veterans Crisis Line (VCL): Note that "Veterans" does not take an apostrophe.
 See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.